 I’m going to go over something specific in product budgeting.
 It’s quite advanced but if you can understand the concepts and the techniques that I go through here, you’ll also have a good understanding of what Power BI can do, how DAX works, and how you can combine a lot of different functions to get great insights.
+You may watch the full video of this tutorial at the bottom of this blog.

 This is from a budgeting workshop that was part of the Enterprise DNA webinar series which can help you if you are working on budgeting, forecasting and benchmarking.
 But for now, I’m going to focus on just one example.